crespire/rails_railsbook/README.md

 I think the first step to sorting out my comments is to make commenting on posts work (via the appropriate controller actions) to confirm that the model/assocaiations are set up correctly.

 Once that is done, then I can work on commenting on comments, as I will at least (hopefully) have a basis for starting after getting commenting done.

+**May 27**
+Having considered how to approach nested comments, I think it's a little bit more complicated than I want to get on this project.
+I've decided to approach comments are a nested child resource of post, and stick with that for the meantime.

+Nested comments seemed to be difficult to implement on the view side without causing a bunch of N+1 problems.
+Not a trivial task.
+I am not well versed enough in the Rails framework (yet!!) to come up with a good solution for it, and I think having posts with just one level of comments is sufficient.
+I also still want to keep Likes as a polymorphic model, so I will still have some exposure to using them in the project.